dotnet/jitutils/doc/getstarted.md

 ```
 $ ls <output_directory>/*
 ```
-The base and diff output directories should contain a tree that mirrors the test tree containing a *.dasm for each assembly it found.
+The base and diff output directories should contain a tree that mirrors the test tree containing a `*.dasm` for each assembly it found.

-This scenario will take a fair bit longer than the first since it traverses and identifies test assembles in addition to the mscorlib/frameworks *.dasm.
+This scenario will take a fair bit longer than the first since it traverses and identifies test assembles in addition to the mscorlib/frameworks `*.dasm`.

 ### Notes on tags

 jit-diff allows a user supplied '--tag' on the command-line.
-This tag can be used to label different directories of *.dasm in the output directory so multiple (more than two) runs can be done.
+This tag can be used to label different directories of `*.dasm` in the output directory so multiple (more than two) runs can be done.
 This supports a scenario like the following:

 * Build base CoreCLR